deephdc/deep-docs/source/user/modules/mods.rst

 Workflow
 --------

-The data processing module prepares ML/DL datasets through ML steps such as dataset building, feature extraction and feature selection.
+The data processing module prepares ML/DL datasets through ML steps such as data filtering, feature extraction, feature selection for datapool building.
 The MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.